sunwei925/DroneIQA-VLE/README.md

 ## 📚 Citation

-If you find this work useful for your research, please cite our paper:
+If you find this work useful for your research, please cite our report:

 ```bibtex
 @article{sun2026droneiqa,